nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 interface
 for managers to monitor the status of airline-related resources.

-In this flight, we will guide you on how to use Wingman to efficiently manage the various aspects of airline operations, such as flight scheduling and management of crew, pilot, plane and location.
+In this document, we will guide you on how to use Wingman to efficiently manage the various aspects of airline operations, such as flight scheduling and management of crew, pilot, plane and location.

 ## Table of Contents